Talking therapy and counselling

-Getting the most out of therapy can sometimes feel difficult, especially if you're offered a type of therapy that isn't exactly right for you, or worry that you've not been offered enough sessions to make a difference.
-But there are positive steps you can take to get the most out of any therapy you're offered:
+Getting the most out of therapy can sometimes feel difficult, especially if you're offered a type of therapy that isn't right for you, or worry that you've not been offered enough sessions to make a difference.

 - Am I ready to explore my feelings and behaviour?

 - Do I feel able to open up about things that are very personal or hard to talk about?

 - Is there anything else I need to get help with first?
 For example, if you are struggling with housing issues or money issues, you may be able to find support with those issues elsewhere.

 Decide what you want to achieve from therapy

 It can help to set some small goals which you feel are achievable.
 Discuss this with your therapist so you can both aim to reach a shared goal.